Great Lakes Student Loans Review: Understand Their Services

 In addition, Great Lakes offers a variety of payment options on their website.
 You can pay online, use auto pay, view your billing statement and payment history, change due dates, and even use their online calculator to estimate payoff amounts.
 Setting up auto pay even reduces your interest rate by 0.25%!
 This really adds up to a lot of savings over the life of your loan.
 Aside from the website, borrowers can make payments using a mobile app, through “snail mail”, or over the telephone.

-Great Lakes Student Loans also provides support for those who have defaulted on their loans or are having trouble paying them off.
+Great Lakes Student Loans also provides support for those who have defaulted on their student loans or are having trouble paying them off.
 Great Lakes essentially walks their borrowers through the entire process from applying for consolidation to servicing the newly consolidated loans.
-Many of their clients can change their loan term to a longer period of time, allowing for lower monthly payments and, therefore, less burden.
+Many of their clients can change their loan term to a longer period of time, allowing for lower monthly student loan payments and, therefore, less burden.
 It should be noted, however, that a longer loan term typically means the total amount paid over the life of the loan will be higher.

 How Can I Contact Great Lakes Student Loans?